Larissa França

-Larissa França Maestrini (born April 14, 1982) is a beach volleyball player from Brazil.
+Larissa França Maestrini (born April 14, 1982) is a Brazilian beach volleyball player.
 She is the all-time leader of beach volleyball titles, with 57 FIVB career gold medals, including the 2011 Beach Volleyball World Championships with Juliana Felisberta and the 2015 FIVB Beach Volleyball World Tour with Talita Antunes.

+She was inducted to the Volleyball Hall of Fame in 2023.

 Career

 With Felisberta, França won two Pan American Games titles (in 2007 and 2011) and the bronze medal at the 2012 Summer Olympics.
 Four years prior, França had had to play the 2008 Summer Olympics with Ana Paula Connelly following an injury to Felisberta, finishing in fifth place.
 She also won the bronze medal at the 2003 Pan American Games in Santo Domingo, Dominican Republic, partnering Ana Richa.

 After a brief two year retirement following the 2012 Olympics, França went back to activity in 2014 in a double with Talita Antunes.
 The duo went on to win the gold medal at the 2015 Swatch FIVB World Tour Finals and earn a spot into the 2016 Summer Olympics.

 The pair participated in the 2016 Summer Olympics in Rio.
 The pair won their quarterfinal match against the Swiss team of Joana Heidrich and Nadine Zumkehr in a nail biting match of three sets (21-23, 27–25, 15-13) in the quarter final played on August 14, 2016.
 The pair lost in straight sets to Ludwig and Walkenhosrt in the semifinal match.
 Next they went for bronze.
 They lost to the American team of April Ross and Kerri Walsh Jennings in 3 sets of (21–17, 17–21, 9–15); they finished 4th.